 A: Ha!
 I wish.
 The thing about a pod of perch is they can be in an area the size of a couple of car hoods, okay?
 They’re often really, really concentrated.
 And perch—especially in cold water and especially with big perch—won’t chase your bait.
 You’ve got to put it right in front of their noses.

-Q: So how do you catch that first fish?
+Q: So how do you catch that first fish when perch fishing?

 A: That’s where the work comes in, especially on a new body of water.
 What I do is just cover water.
 I use 7-foot St. Croix rods and little spinning reels spooled with 6-pound braid and a 6-foot fluorocarbon leader.